View Details Explore Now →

 Is my health information secure during a telemedicine appointment?

-Reputable telemedicine platforms utilize secure, encrypted channels to protect your health information, adhering to strict privacy regulations like HIPAA in the United States.
+Reputable telemedicine platforms utilize secure, encrypted channels to protect your health information, adhering to strict Privacy regulations like HIPAA in the United States.

 When should I seek in-person medical care instead of using telemedicine?